Summer Breeze kicks off at The Amp May 25

 Aug.
 17 will feature Carrie Hassler, another local favorite.
 Her amazing voice, highly entertaining performances and numerous no. 1 albums and singles have garnered great attention over the last several years.
 She has received the “Country Song of the Year” Award by Strictly Country Magazine and appeared on the cover of Bluegrass Music Profiles magazine, among numerous other recognitions.
 She also garnered the no. 1 country single, “Country Strong” on European country radio and several no. 1 albums and singles on bluegrass music charts in the U.S.

 The Summer Breeze Series will conclude Sept.
 21 with the local duo Prime Time.
-Roland Rock is a talented, multi-instrumentalist who has played many solo and band gigs in the western New York area.
-Dan Pastore is a guitar player/singer from up north as well.
-He paid his dues in the Connecticut music scene playing in various bands.
-His ability to learn and remember many songs earned him the nickname “Jukebox.”
-Both men decided to escape the harsh northeast winters and settled in Crossville.
+Roland Rock and Dan Pastore is a guitar player/singer from both decided to escape the harsh northeast winters and settled in Crossville.
 They soon met one another and the musical connection was instant.
 Prime Time plays a well-rounded mix of acoustic classic rock, oldies and country with an expansive set list and something for everyone!

 Commented